A guide on using the Risk Map in Woba Analytics

 When you have selected the desired filtering and clicked search, the Risk Map will be updated.

-The participation column shows how large a proportion of employees from the department or the selected filtering have responded to the survey.
-The percentage can be interpreted as how many responses the data in the columns next to it are based on.
+The Response rate column shows how large a proportion of employees from the department or the selected filtering have responded to the survey.
 At the top of each cell, you can see the percentage of survey participation and below how many employees have answered the survey out of the total number of employees in the department.

 Total Score